minprog/programming-1/10 Lectures/05 Week 2 Wednesday/20 Wednesday.md

 * ctype.h

-Rather than write our own condition to check if a character is lowercase and our own logic to capitalize a character, let’s use functions someone else already implemented:
+Rather than write our own condition to check if a character is lowercase and our own logic to capitalize a character, let's use functions someone else already implemented:

 	#include <cs50.h>